mattvenn/raspi-buggy/docs/instructions.md

 # Scratch

 To use scratch to control the buggy, we run scratch on a different computer, and then send commands from scratch to the raspberry pi.
 To do that we need to use scratch's mesh function, which allows scratch to talk over the network to the raspberry pi.

+The reason why we don't run scratch on the pi and then connect via [VNC](http://en.wikipedia.org/wiki/Virtual_Network_Computing) is that we've found it's too slow and annoying for children (and adults!) to use.
+We could connect a keyboard, mouse and screen to the raspberry pi, but then the robot wouldn't be very free to drive around.

 ## Configure scratch for mesh